dylanlrrb/Please-Contain-Yourself/3-Bundle_Your_App_Into_An_Image/README.md

 - [ ] Once everything checks out, it's time to finally build this thing.
 Run the command `docker build -t nodeserver .`

-**The ` . ` is a relative filepath that refers to the location of the Dockerfile you want to build, as such, MAKE SURE you are cd'd into the directory with said Dockerfile before running this command.**
+**The ` . ` is a relative filepath that refers to the location of the Dockerfile you want to build.
+As such, MAKE SURE you are cd'd into the directory with said Dockerfile before running this command.**

 After a lot of logging to the terminal, you should see a message similar to this: